 The occupancy of a hospital bed (or chair in the case of some same day patients) by an admitted patient for all or part of a day.

-A person who is receiving long-term (permanent) care in a residential aged care facility.
+A person who is receiving long-term care in a permanent residential aged care (PRAC) service.

 The PCOC analyses each service’s data and compares these with the national average.
 The items at the phase level are used to quantify patient outcomes and are the focus of the PCOC benchmarks.
 The four palliative care phases are: